alextok/dbsc-discussions/README.md

 - Existance of the local key helper.
 - Local key helper can be a 3P software.
 - PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).
-- The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of public spec, it can stay internal.
+- The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of the public spec, it can stay internal.
 - Attestation service may not exist.

 ## Meeting notes